 Click on the correct survey link for your location to bring up the survey.

-Please spend some time to reading through the survey on the tablets to familiarise yourself with the questions at the start of your shift.
-You can also look at the paper copies of the questionnaire provided by your Event Lead.
-Please test the questionnaire out on your fellow volunteers several times, giving different responses each time.
+Please spend some time reading through the survey to familiarise yourself with the questions at the start of your shift.
+Paper copies will be provided at each venue, also available from the Event Lead.
+Please test the questionnaire out on your fellow volunteers, giving different responses each time to feel more confident with the survey.

+If for any reason the tablets are not working, we will also provide a stack of paper copies as a back-up, which you or the audience member can fill out by hand, using the clipboard and pen provided.
+Please only use these if required, as using the tablet means that the data is inputted automatically (saving time) and it also reduces paper waste and resources.

 Please read the opening text to each respondent before you begin the survey.
 This text explains what the research is about and lets people know that their responses will remain anonymous.

 The first question in the survey asks whether the respondent is completing the questionnaire online or in person.
 Please select ‘in person’ before starting the questionnaire.